High-temperature quantum coherence of spinons in a rare-earth spin chain

 It is of interest to put our results in the context of quantum metrology, which allows calculating model-independent quantities called entanglement witnesses that can be used to place bounds on the degrees of multipartite quantum entanglement present in the system \cite{Scheie_PRB2021,Scheie_PRB2023Err}.
 Of specific relevance is the quantum Fisher information (QFI), $F_Q(\hat{A})$ \cite{Hauke_NatPhys2016}, a quantity that can be defined at finite temperature for any system through an imaginary part of dynamical susceptibility with respect to a variable, $\hat{A}$, in that system, $\chi_A''(E)$,

-For spin-1/2 chain, the QFI, $F_Q$, can be obtained for $\hat{A} = \hat{S}^z$ from dynamical spin susceptibility at any wave-vector, $\chi''(Q, E)$.
-Equivalently, it can obtained from the dynamical spin structure factor, $S(Q, E)$, measured by INS (Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}), which is related to $\chi''(Q, E)$ via fluctuation-dissipation theorem \cite{Zaliznyak_PRB1994,Scheie_PRB2021,Scheie_PRB2023Err}.
-The obtained QFI can then be used to place lower limits on the level of multipartite entanglement in the system, where QFI $F_Q > n$ at a certain wave vector imply at least $(n+1)$-partite entanglement in the system (Kramers-Rao bound) \cite{Scheie_PRB2021,Scheie_PRB2023Err,Hauke_NatPhys2016}.
+For the spin-1/2 chain, the QFI, $F_Q$, can be obtained for $\hat{A} = \hat{S}^z$ from the dynamical spin susceptibility at any wave-vector, $\chi''(Q, E)$.
+Equivalently, it can obtained from the dynamical spin structure factor, $S(Q, E)$, measured by INS (Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}), which is related to $\chi''(Q, E)$ via the fluctuation-dissipation theorem \cite{Zaliznyak_PRB1994,Scheie_PRB2021,Scheie_PRB2023Err}.
+The obtained QFI can then be used to place lower limits on the level of multipartite entanglement in the system, where QFI $F_Q > n$ at a certain wave vector imply at least $(n+1)$-partite entanglement in the system (Kramers-Rao bound) \cite{Scheie_PRB2021,Scheie_PRB2023Err,Hauke_NatPhys2016} provided no symmetries are taken into account.

 Figure~\ref{Fig3:t_pars}~(C) shows the wave-vector-dependent QFI calculated from our neutron spectra for temperatures down to 80 mK (open circles), as well as from our idealized DMRG model (solid curves).
-The dashed curve represents an approximation to the theoretical maximum at zero temperature, $F_Q|_{T=0} = 4S(Q)$ \cite{Menon_PRB2023}, where $S(Q) = \int_{-\infty}^{\infty} S(Q, E) dE$ is static structure factor given by Fourier transform of the single-time two-point spin correlation function, obtained from DMRG calculations at $200$~mK ($\approx 0.01J/k_BT$).
+The dashed curve represents an approximation to the theoretical maximum at zero temperature, $F_Q|_{T=0} = 4S(Q)$ \cite{Menon_PRB2023}, where $S(Q) = \int_{-\infty}^{\infty} S(Q, E) dE$ is static structure factor given by Fourier transform of the single-time two-point spin correlation function, obtained from DMRG calculations at $200$~mK ($\approx 0.01J/k_B$).
 The temperature dependence of the maximum quantum Fisher information $F_Q(L=1)$ is shown in Figure~\ref{Fig3:t_pars}~(D) with power-law fits to the asymptotic behavior for both experiment and the idealized DMRG model.
 Our analysis shows excellent agreement between DMRG and neutron scattering measurements at all temperatures above the magnetic ordering transition, $T_N \approx 0.8$~K. At very low temperatures, $F_Q$ in the idealized model continues to rise, demonstrating at least quadpartite entanglement at $200$~mK.
 In contrast, in YbAlO$_3$ the QFI is arrested with $F_Q\approx 1$ at $T_N$, though enough spectral weight remains at high energy for it to demonstrate at least bipartite entanglement.